evelynnvo/jupiter/README.md

 # jupiter

-Named after the Roman god of thunder and the sky, Jupiter is a simple new tab override chrome extension that can give you the current weather.
-I made this to experiment with web development, so it's far from perfect!
+Just a simple new tab override chrome extension.
+It is nowhere near complete as there is a lot of stuff I need to figure out!